Ledger Hardware Wallets New Zealand

 Ledgers support over 18,000 coins and tokens, including Bitcoin, Ethereum and Monero.

-In the crypto world, it’s all too often new-comers believe a smart-phone is a secure place to store their coins, resulting in unnecessary losses from hackers, bad actors, or malfunction.
+In the crypto world, it’s all too often new-comers believe a smart-phone is a secure place to store their coins, resulting in losses from hackers, bad actors, or malfunction.

 With the Ledger wallet, your private keys are stored internally on the device itself, never leaving your hardware wallet.
 When you wish to make a transaction, you plug it into your phone or computer, launch the Ledger program, and create the transaction from in there.
 Once you’ve configured the transaction on your computer/phone, your Ledger will prompt you to manually approve the transaction, by holding down a button for about 5 seconds.